For those searching for a more in-depth read on mustelids, these books will assist you with your studies or general curiosity.

 Requires a synopsis.

-Discusses the habitats, behavior, feeding habits, and social life of badgers and examines the relationship between humans and badgers.
+Discusses the habitats, behavior, feeding habits, and social life of the European badger (Meles meles), and examines the relationship between humans and badgers.

 Requires a synopsis.